dbojan/cloud-comparison/README.md

 ### Infinicloud

-First copy and save 'apps password' somewhere, it will be only showed once.
+-First copy and save 'apps password' somewhere, it will be only showed once.
-You can reissue it later, but it will take few minutes to refresh.
+-You can reissue it later, but it will take few minutes to refresh.
-To enable ftp, go to my page and enable 'Turn on Apps Connection' use your username as ftp username, and 'apps password' as ftp password.
+-To enable ftp, go to my page and enable 'Turn on Apps Connection' -Use your username as ftp username, and 'apps password' as ftp password.

 </pre></code>